Top 10 Sound Logos

 ESPN – Music to the ears of sports fans everywhere.

 Coca-Cola – In use since 2006, these five notes have usually been utilized in a subtler fashion than the others on this list.
 Listen close.
 It’s there.

 United Airlines – Like the sound logos of McDonald’s and NBC, United’s use of Gershwin’s Rhapsody in Blue is downright iconic.

 Xbox 360 – There’s no doubt this logo is known to gamers the world over.

 Intel – Over the years, this audio logo has become synonymous with technology.

-AT&T – Despite who made your phone, if you’re on an AT&T plan, you’ve likely heard
+AT&T – Despite who made your phone, if you’re on an AT&T plan, you’ve likely heard this logo.

 20th Century Fox – Written by Alfred Newman – one of Hollywood's great film composers – in 1933, the 20th Century Fox fanfare goes hand in hand with the brand.